 Table of Contents

 The climate in Seoul can be quite extreme.
-During winter the temperatures can drop far below zero and during summer the temperatures can go up to 40°C. Seoul has a humid subtropical climate with 4 distinctive seasons.
-The best times to travel to Seoul or Korea are in the middle of spring (April, May) and during Autumn (September, October) unless you are looking to celebrate Christmas in Seoul or go skiing.
+During winter the temperatures can drop far below zero (as low as -20 Celcius!) and during summer the temperatures can go up to 40°C. Seoul has a humid subtropical climate with 4 distinctive seasons.
+The best times to travel to Seoul or Korea are in the middle of spring (April, May) and during Autumn (September, October).
+Unless you are looking to celebrate Christmas in Seoul or go skiing.
 Make sure to pack and dress appropriately for the specific season.
 Check out this packing guide to know what to wear in Korea.

 2. Public Transport